Thursday, September 8, 2016

 Omar Chaparro, No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

-The Ex-Con, suddenly turned into a substitute teacher, played by Omar Chaparro (“Strings Attached,” “Compadres”) does not stick to the nature of his character.
-The main character is flowed by pretentiousness.
+The Ex-Con, suddenly turned into a substitute teacher, played by Omar Chaparro (“Strings Attached,” “Compadres”), does not stick to the nature of his character.
+The main character is influenced by pretentiousness.

-The actor's personality overwhelms the character's actions.
-He is the same during the entire movie with no room for growth.
-His jokes are a merely clumsy and out character lines.
+The actor’s personality overwhelms the character’s actions.
+He is the same throughout the movie, with no room for growth.
+His jokes could be more clumsy and out of character lines.

-Chaparro's stuck-up attitude is detracting attention from the viewer who is a puzzle trying to follow the story.
+Chaparro’s stuck-up attitude detracts attention from the viewer, who is a puzzle trying to follow the story.

 No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo.
 Copyrights 2016